Creating Bre-B Keys

 - Enables real-time payments using simple identifiers.

-- Avoids errors related to entering long account numbers.
+- Avoids errors related to entering long account numbers and personal information.

 - Makes payment experiences more intuitive, ideal for mobile-first scenarios.